Configuring your Stream Destinations

 Because YouTube doesn’t provide a way to automatically stop a stream at a specific time, you will have to manually stop the stream.
 Make sure you do so before the 12-hour mark if you want to keep the replay of your stream available on your YouTube channel.

-First, navigate to the Multistreaming page.
-From there, you’ll be able to set up a destination and then use that destination for any subsequent Stream Event:
+Navigate to Stream Destinations > RTMP Destinations in the portal.
+From there, you can set up a destination and then use that destination for any subsequent Stream Event:

 To configure a new stream destination: